adriaan-niess/Open1722/README.md

 Alternatively, you can use VS Code to run the provided dev container which takes care of the dependencies.

-The first step to build Open1722 is to generate the Makefile and build the project.
+The first step to build Open1722 is to generate the Makefile and build the project (including example applications and tests).
 ```
 $ mkdir build
 $ cd buid
-$ cmake ..
+$ cmake -DOPEN1722_BUILD_TESTS=ON -DOPEN1722_BUILD_EXAMPLES=ON ..
 $ make
 ```

-On default, the example applications and tests are build.
-It's also possible to disable building examples or tests as shown below.
-This can be useful to cross-compile Open1722 for microcontrollers.
+To build a static library you need to pass the following parameter to CMake
 ```
-$ cmake -DBUILD_TESTS=off -DBUILD_EXAMPLES=off
+$ cmake -DBUILD_SHARED_LIBS=OFF
 ```

 The build can be cleaned using the following command: